Ceasar/pep8fix/README.md

 Requirements
 ============

-pep8fix requires pep8 to be used.
+pep8fix requires pep8 to work.

+You can download pep8 from pypi here: http://pypi.python.org/pypi/pep8

 Usage
 =====

 To use pep8fix, you'll need to first install pep8.
-Once installed, you can view each of the errors in a file via `pep8 myfile.py`.
-To fix them, simply pipe the output of pep8 into pep8fix as follows: `pep8 myfile.py | python pep8fix.py`.
+Once installed, you can use pep8 to view the style errors in a file via `pep8 *.py`.
+To fix them, simply pipe the output of pep8 into pep8fix: `pep8 *.py | python pep8fix.py`.

-pep8fix will then fix each of the errors and report the changes by printing the before and after lines it modifies.
-You can check them to ensure nothing catastrophic has happened.
-While pep8fix is intended not to break anything, it may be wise to make backups before running the script.
+pep8fix will then fix each of the errors and report the changes by printing  each line it's changed before and after modification.
+You can inspect the changes to ensure nothing catastrophic has happened.

     19:26:05 ~/Desktop/pep8fix$ pep8 cis192turnin.py
     cis192turnin.py:8:3: E111 indentation is not a multiple of four